MightyCall Mobile MightyCall Mobile AppGoogle Play

 8. CallHippo

-Like Ooma and other VoIP companies in Canada, CallHippo offers two different types of services: one for call centers, and one for office phone systems.
-And like before, here we will be focusing on how CallHippo serves offices across Canada.
+Like Ooma and other VoIP companies in Canada, CallHippo offers two different types of services: one for call centers and one for office phone systems.
+As before, we will focus on how CallHippo serves offices across Canada.

 Why we picked it

 CallHippo has lots of experience with VoIP.
-They also offer some fairly rare features, like Email Tagging, which make them worth taking a look at.
+They also offer some fairly rare features, like Email Tagging, which make them worth a look.

 Best for